-- Have served in an executive capacity at the company in the past five years; - Have or have had within the past three years a material business relationship with the company; - Own or control 10% or more of the company's share capital or voting rights; - Have served on the board for 12 or more years; - Have close family ties with any of the company's advisers, directors or employees; and/or - Hold cross-directorships or have significant links with other directors through their involvement with other companies.
+- Have served in an executive capacity at the company in the past five years; - Have or have had within the past three years a material business relationship with the company; - Own or control 10% or more of the company's share capital or voting rights;12 - Have served on the board for 12 or more years;13 - Have close family ties with any of the company's advisers, directors or employees; and/or - Hold cross-directorships or have significant links with other directors through their involvement with other companies.

 Inside Director - An inside director simultaneously serves as a director and as an employee or executive of the company.
-This category may include a board chair who acts as an employee of the company or is paid as an employee of the company.
+14 This category may include a board chair who acts as an employee of the company or is paid as an employee of the company.
 We note, moreover, that French company law states that the number of directors bound to the company by an employment contract may not exceed one-third of the directors in office.
+15

 Employee Representatives - French company law allows full participation of employee representatives on the board.
 However, the number of these directors may not exceed five (or four for supervisory boards) or be greater than one-third of the total number or members sitting on the board.
 Employee representatives are not elected by shareholders.
-The law also provides for the appointment of one or
+16 The law also provides for the appointment of one or

-&lt;sup>8 Articles 9.5.1, 9.5.2 and 9.5.5 of the Corporate Governance Code of Listed Corporations, published by the AFEP-MEDEF.
+10 Articles 9.5.1, 9.5.2 and 9.5.5 of the Corporate Governance Code of Listed Corporations, published by the AFEP-MEDEF ("the AFEP-MEDEF Code").

-&lt;sup>9 If a company classifies a non-executive director as non-independent, Glass Lewis will classify that director as an affiliate, unless there is a more suitable classification (i.e., insider, employee representative).
+11 If a company classifies a non-executive director as non-independent, Glass Lewis will classify that director as an affiliate, unless there is a more suitable classification (i.e., insider, employee representative).

-&lt;sup>10 In accordance with Article 9.7 of The Corporate Governance Code of Listed Corporations, published by the AFEP-MEDEF, the nominating committee is encouraged to systemically evaluate the independence of any director who represents more than 10% of the company's share capital or voting rights, taking into account the share-ownership structure and the existence of potential personal conflicts of interest.
+12 In accordance with Article 9.7 of the AFEP-MEDEF Code, the nominating committee is encouraged to systemically evaluate the independence of any director who represents more than 10% of the company's share capital or voting rights, taking into account the share-ownership structure and the existence of potential personal conflicts of interest.
 The committee may consider the representatives of significant shareholders as independent, so long as they do not participate in the control of the company.
 However, we view shareholders who control more than 10% of share capital or voting rights as affiliates because they typically have access to and involvement with the management of a company that is fundamentally different from that of ordinary shareholders.
 More importantly, 10% holders may have interests that diverge from those of ordinary holders for reasons such as the liquidity (or lack thereof) of their holdings, personal tax issues, etc.

-&lt;sup>11 Article 9.5.6 of The Corporate Governance Code of Listed Corporations, published by the AFEP-MEDEF, and section 2.2.1 of the Recommendations on corporate governance, published by the AFG in January 2021.
+13 Article 9.5.6 of the AFEP-MEDEF Code, and section II, letter B of the Recommendations on corporate governance, published by the AFG in January 2022 ("the AFG Recommendations").

-&lt;sup>12 Any director elected by employees, shareholder employees, or any representatives of a cooperative labor company, as set forth in Articles L.225-22 and L.225-85 of the French Commercial Code, is not considered an inside director.
+14 Any director elected by employees, shareholder employees, or any representatives of a cooperative labor company, as set forth in Articles L.225-22 and L.225-85 of the French Commercial Code, is not considered an inside director.